throw3278away/KerbalColoniesIndustrialProcesses/README.md

 #### Agriculture Facility
   Agriculture facility for more advanced organic material manufacture.
 #### Logistics Warehouse
   Storage facilities with 10x the capacity.
 Recommended to be built first if you have MKS.
+A very large interaction range.
 #### Large Hanger
   A very large hanger facility.
 Can only store 1 vehicle, as long as the size is within the vanilla physics range.
-Perfect for those who wants to build and launch motherships on Mun or Minmus.
+Perfect for those who wants to build and launch motherships from the surface of Mun or Minmus.
 #### "Better than SE" Flare Stack
   For automatic voiding of resources.
 Having options to void extra resources is simple a good design, and practically required when there is a lack of production balancing system.
 Voiding recipe always has an input of 1000, and this would actually keep some resources available due to how KC processes the recipes.
 Please note that during high time warp, this threshold is also hugely inflated.
 Temporally lowering the time warp would get rid of a lot of the leftover resources.
+#### ENP
+  A starter fission reactor that acts more like a fuel cell, terrible efficiency and no production throttling.
+A very good choice for CRP players.
+Optional patch to swap out the Fuel Cell generator that comes with CAB with Patch Manager.
+Default active for CRP players.

 ### Resource Extraction and Conversion Recipes:
 1. Rational Resources + CRP